IndomieGorengSatu/Mie/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.